Accelerated Death Benefit Rider

 - Emotional considerations: Deciding to use the rider often means confronting serious health realities, which can be difficult for families.

-How to Get an Accelerated Benefit Rider
+How to Get an Accelerated Death Benefit Rider

 Many life insurance policies include accelerated benefit riders at no additional cost.
 If it’s not built in, you can often add it for a small increase in premium when you buy your policy.

-When you apply for life insurance, you’ll complete a short questionnaire about your health and lifestyle.
-The insurance company uses this information to determine whether you’re eligible for the rider.
-Some simplified or guaranteed issue policies include this benefit by default, making it available even if you have mild or well-managed health conditions.
+- Some simplified or guaranteed issue policies include this benefit by default, making it available even if you have mild or well-managed health conditions.

 If you already have a policy, check your policy documents or contact your life insurance company to see whether the rider is included.
 In some cases, it can be added later through a policy endorsement or if you are converting term coverage to a permanent policy.

-What to Consider Before Buying Accelerated Benefits
+What to Consider Before Adding Accelerated Benefits

 Before adding an accelerated death benefit rider, think through how it may fit your broader financial and family goals: